Amit Agrawal

-Amit Agrawal is an Indian engineer and an institute chair professor at the Department of Mechanical Engineering of the Indian Institute of Technology, Bombay.
+Amit Agrawal is an Indian mechanical engineer and an institute chair professor at the Department of Mechanical Engineering of the Indian Institute of Technology, Bombay.
 He leads a group of scientists who are involved in the development of next-generation diagnostic microdevices.

 Agrawal, who started his career as an engineer at Tata Motors, Pune, did his post-doctoral work at the University of Newcastle, Australia during 2003–04 before joining the Indian Institute of Technology, Bombay (IITB) as assistant professor in 2004, where he is an institute chair professor at the department of mechanical engineering since 2015.
 The team led by him at IITB has developed several microdevices of which a few have already been licensed to others for commercial use.

 Agrawal has published several articles, ResearchGate, an online repository of scientific articles has listed 198 of them.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, for his contributions to engineering sciences in 2018.